oneteamgov/event-website/README.md

 `npm install && npm start`

-## Templating
+##Overview

 All pages/templates live within `src/templates/views/` directory.
 Templates are written in [Mozzila Nunjucks](http://mozilla.github.io/nunjucks/getting-started.html).

 CSS is written from precompiled Sass and which lives within `src/assets/scss/`

-Javascript lives in `assets/js/` and used Babelify + Browserify to bundle into app.js
+Javascript lives in `assets/js/` and uses Babelify + Browserify to bundle into app.js

+Explore the `./gulpfile.js` for the inner workings.